karlnapf/shogun-wiki/GSoC_2016_project_fundamental_usual_suspects.md

 The [K-means issue](https://github.com/shogun-toolbox/shogun/issues/2987) is a great place to start.

 ### Optional
-Once the Shogun implementation runs competeitive, we can look into further speed-ups to be gained by multicore computations, approximations, and other.
+Once the Shogun implementation runs competitive, we can look to gain further speed-ups by multicore computations, approximations, and other means.
 We can also have a survey on Shogun's mailing list to identify methods that people like to be improved.
 A third option would be to simplify existing interfaces to make our algorithms easier to use.

 ### Why this is cool
 This project offers the chance to learn about many fundamental ML algorithms from a practical perspective, with a focus on efficiency.
 As the usual suspects are the most used algorithms by Shogun users, it is likely that many people will execute code that you wrote.

+Get back to the [main projects page](Google%20Summer%20of%20Code%202016%20Projects).